 If there is an emergency and you need help, you may need to call 911.
 An emergency means you need help right now!
 If the situation can wait and you can get help from a trusted adult later, then it is not an emergency.
-Pay attent when you need help.
+Pay attention les so you'll know what to do when you need help.